Sanster/text_renderer/README.md

 ![bad_example3](./imgs/bad_example3.jpg)

+Select fonts that support all chars in `--chars_file` is annoying.
-Run `main.py` with `--strict`, renderer will retry get sample from corpus until all chars are supported by a font.
+Run `main.py` with `--strict` option, renderer will retry get text from corpus during generate processing until all chars are supported by a font.

 # Tools
-Check how many chars your font not support for a charset:
+You can use `check_font.py` script to check how many chars your font not support in `--chars_file`:
 ```bash
 python3 tools/check_font.py